Master Services Agreement

 5.6 No refunds

 Doro does not custody or control funds.
-Refund decisions in respect of a Transaction are made by the licensed PSP partner that processed the payment, in accordance with that PSP's own terms.
+Refund decisions in respect of a Transaction are made by the PSP Partner that holds or processed the relevant funds, in accordance with that PSP Partner's own terms.
 Doro will assist in coordinating refund requests but does not guarantee refund outcomes and does not refund the Doro platform fee on completed Transactions.

 6. Service availability and performance